 The strength of water cannot be quantified.
 In this idea of being like water, you cannot say I am stronger than the other person because I have three barrels of water and they have one.
 The strength of one barrel of water can do as much damage as three barrels will.

 For instance, you do not need to drop my phone in three barrels of water for it to stop working.
 You can drop it in a puddle of water and the phone will turn into a gewgaw.
 In the same way one does not have to get into a pool to get wet.
 Sprinkles of water can give you the same feeling.
-Thus, strength does not always have to come in numbers or in large quantities.
+Thus, strength does not always have to come in large quantities.
 Sometimes we are most effective when we go small, choose less and take the simple route.

 Effectiveness is not about quantity.
 To be strong like water means to practice the art of effectiveness with or in little sizes and quantities.
 Your strength can simply be shown through one word, through no words, through one motion, or through no movement at all.

 Like my friend Paul from The Netherlands always says, “less is more.”